Sales taxes in the United States: New Jersey

 The state of New Jersey's sales and use tax rate is 6.625% effective January 1, 2018.
 Certain items are exempt from tax, notably most clothing, footwear, and food.
 However, there are exceptions to this statewide rate.
 In Urban Enterprise Zones, UEZ-impacted business districts, and Salem County, sales tax is collected at 50% of the regular rate (currently 3.3125%) on certain items.
 In addition, local sales taxes are imposed on sales of certain items sold in Atlantic City and parts of Cape May County.
 The highest sales tax in the state is in Atlantic City at 12.625% (although certain items are exempt from the additional tax).

-A full list of Urban Enterprise Zones is available on the State of New Jersey web site.
+A full list of Urban Enterprise Zones is available on the State of New Jersey website.

 New Jersey does not charge sales tax on unprepared food (except certain sweets and pet food), household paper products, medicine, and clothing.
-New Jersey does not charge sales tax on goods purchased for resale or on capital improvements but does charge sales tax on certain services.
+New Jersey does not charge sales tax on goods purchased for resale or capital improvements, but does charge sales tax on certain services.

-New Jersey does not charge sales tax on gas, however, that is subject to a $0.375/gallon excise tax.
-Cigarettes are subject to a $2.70/pack excise tax, in addition to sales tax.
+New Jersey does not charge sales tax on gas; however, it is subject to a $0.491/gallon excise tax.
+Cigarettes are subject to a $3/pack excise tax, in addition to sales tax.

 New Mexico

 New Mexico imposes a gross receipts tax of 5% on most retail sales or leasing of property or performance of services in New Mexico.
-The tax is imposed on the seller but it is common for the seller to pass the tax on to the purchaser.
+The tax is imposed on the seller, but it is common for the seller to pass the tax on to the purchaser.
 The state rate is 5.125%.
-Municipalities may assess an additional gross receipts tax, resulting in rates between 5.375% and 8.8625%.
+Municipalities may assess an additional gross receipts tax, resulting in rates ranging from 5.375% to 8.8625%.
 Numerous specific exemptions and deductions apply.
-The tax may possibly increase depending on the state growth.
+The tax may increase depending on the state growth.